bsmith89/compbio-template/TEMPLATE.md

 ## Data ##
 _Data is not version controlled._

-Instead, it should be easy to regenerate data, by downloading raw data from an external repository and then re-running the pipeline.

 -  `raw/`

-    All of the raw (meta)data needed to recreate the entire analysis.
+    All of the raw data and metadata needed to recreate the entire analysis.
-    This should be kept in the exact same format as it is available publicly.
+    This should be kept in the exact same format as it is available publicly;
+    if you're going to rename files, remove header lines, or reformat, these processed versions of the data should be stored in directories other than `raw/`.
-    While these files are not version controlled, they _should_ all be available in an online repository.
+    While raw data files are not version controlled, they _should_ all be available in an online repository.
     `raw/NOTE.md`\ describes everything a third party
     (or the author a month later)